acumos/acumos-c-client/examples/iris-kmeans/step3_model_microservice/readme.txt

 first, grpc must be installed like this (possibly as root)

-git clone -b $(curl -L https://grpc.io/release) https://github.com/grpc/grpc git submodule update --init
+git clone --depth 1 -b $(curl -L https://grpc.io/release) https://github.com/grpc/grpc
+git submodule update --init

 this example was build with grpc 1.20 and assumes all grpc files have been imstalled under in /usr/local